 You may have seen this with my Thyme and lemon Chicken recipe, again I like to dry cook the chicken then at the end squeeze over the lemon and add butter, resulting in a crispy outer skin, that is juicy at the same time.

-So, back to my steaks, I simply cooked these lamb steaks in the griddle pan or the BBQ, then I have a dish ready and waiting with the marinade mixture, once the steaks are cooked they are left to rest in the dressing for about 5 min.
+So, back to my steaks, I simply cooked these lamb steaks on the griddle or the BBQ, then I have a dish ready and waiting with the marinade mixture, once the steaks are cooked they are left to rest in the dressing for about 5 min.
+I ususally use the griddle when the weather isn’t too nice so I can cook inside but still enjoy this delicious recipe.
+I love my griddle and highly recommend getting one if you don’t have one already.
+You can read the Best Electric Griddle guide to give you some more information about griddles.

 Season the steaks then dry fry them on a griddle pan, or on a BBQ